Fine-Tuning Language Models to Know What They Know: Experiments

 \subsection{Metacognition on New Information}

-While previous experiments demonstrate ESMA's effectiveness in improving metacognition, a potential limitation is that the model may have been exposed to similar meta questions during the pretraining phase, such as ``A: Do you know the capital of the US?
-B: Yes.''
-Consequently, there is a possibility that the model is not referencing its internal knowledge sources, but rather relying on the improvement in generalizations of direct and meta question-answer pairs independently.
-To address this, FictionalQA \cite{fictionalqa} was utilized, which was released in June 2025 and provides fictional events with QA pairs that do not exist in real-world knowledge.
+While previous experiments demonstrate ESMA's effectiveness in improving metacognition, a potential concern is that the model may rely on the cue-familiarity heuristic.
+If a model was exposed to similar meta question templates during the pretraining phase (e.g., ``Q: Do you know the capital of the US?
+A: Yes.''), its apparent metacognitive alignment might stem from recognizing familiar terms in the prompt rather than evaluating whether it can retrieve the correct answer.
+To control for this bias, FictionalQA \cite{fictionalqa} was utilized.
+Released in June 2025, this dataset provides QA pairs about entirely fictional events that do not exist in real-world knowledge, ensuring that any pre-existing semantic familiarity cannot serve as a reliable proxy for answer correctness.

 The Qwen2.5 1.5B model was fine-tuned on half of the direct QA pairs from FictionalQA using supervised fine-tuning (SFT), followed by the application of ESMA using the TriviaQA training set. \cref{table:fictional-qa-performance} presents the results.
-The non-zero accuracy of the original model was attributed to accidental matches with golden answers containing generic keywords.
+The nonzero accuracy of the original model was attributed to accidental matches with gold answers containing generic keywords.
 Accuracy increased to approximately 50\% after SFT.
-Remarkably, the application of ESMA resulted in a significant increase in $d_{\rm{type2}}'$ to 0.65.
-Given that the model had never been exposed to the meta-question prompts in FictionalQA, this strongly suggests that ESMA causes the model to reference its internal states when responding to meta-questions.
+Remarkably, the application of ESMA resulted in a significant increase in $d'_{\rm type2}$ to 0.65.
+Given that the model had never been exposed to the meta question prompts in FictionalQA, this result suggests that ESMA establishes a functional link between the model's self-reports and its newly acquired knowledge, independent of the cue-familiarity heuristic.